 Pacific Gas and Electric Company (PG&E) recently presented Calaveras Community Foundation (CCF) with a generous $5000 donation to benefit The Career and Technical Training (C&TT) Scholarship Fund.

 The Career and Technical Training Scholarship Fund helps to support alternative forms of higher education, including two-year community college and trade school certificates.
 In 2017, six students each received $1500.00 scholarships.
 C&TT scholarships were awarded graduates of Calaveras High School, Bret Harte High School and Mountain Oaks Charter School.
 (See full press release under News & Events)

 The Jackson Rancheria Band of Miwuk Indians recently donated $10,000 to the Calaveras Community Foundation.

-The Jackson Rancheria Band of Miwuk Indians in the mid 2016 donated $10,000 to the Calaveras Community Foundation (CCF).
+The Jackson Rancheria Band of Miwuk Indians in late 2018 donated $10,000 to the Calaveras Community Foundation (CCF).

-Special thanks go to Rich Hoffman, CEO at Jackson Rancheria and Hotel.
+Special thanks go to Rich Hoffman, CEO at Jackson Rancheria Casino Resort.
 As a loyal supporter and business partner for several years, the Rancheria maintains a determined commitment to support the local community and non-profit organizations in Calaveras County.
-During those years, over $80,000 has been donated to the Foundation.
+During those years, over $100,000 has been donated to the Foundation.
 Rancheria employees are also making individual donations to CCF via payroll deductions.
 The CCF’s grant program benefits from those donations.
 (See full press release under the heading News and Events)

 Calaveras Community Foundation (CCF) recently received a $1,250 donation from Umpqua Bank.
 A loyal supporter of CCF’s causes, this donation brings monies received since 2010 from Umpqua Bank to nearly $6,250.